Choosing the correct estate agent

 A solicitor is involved in much of the buying and selling process.
 Estate agents are a useful intermediary between the solicitor and you.
 Again, this is about having plenty of experience of working with legal teams.
 An estate agent will make things work quickly (solicitors can be very slow) and keep you informed of progress every step of the way.

 Agents can take your instruction and keep an eye on all the links in a chain.
 By doing this, they take away the stress.
 If the chain is particularly long, you may welcome managing all the different and complicated aspects of the house sale or purchase.
+Unfortunately, there's a higher than normal risk of a chain sale falling through because of the number of parties involved.
+If that's a concern - or an actuality - for you, follow that link to read our full guide.

 If the process is proving to be stressful and that stress is centred on money, an estate agent can offer advice to help the whole thing run more smoothly.
 If price is an issue and it could derail the whole situation, your estate agent is the one who can offer you a view of the market, and then negotiate with the other party for a better offer.